johannesemme/kalaha/README.md

 	$ pip3 Kalaha.py

-The choice of pocket when playing is controlled by typing the index the respective pocket to choose.
-The index ranges from 0 to 5 if six pockets are chosen for the respective game.
+The choice of pocket when playing is controlled by typing the index of the respective pocket.
+The index ranges from 0 to 5 if a game of six pockets for each players is being played.
 The pocket with index 0 is the pocket farthest away from the player's Kalaha.

 For playing against the most efficient algorithm choose 'Alpha-beta w. evaluation function 1'.